-At the center of every medieval village rises the defense tower, a form of Acropolis, where the inhabitants took refuge in the case of attack, using a movable bridge.
+At the center of every medieval village rises the defense tower, a form of Acropolis, where the inhabitants took refuge in case of attack using a movable bridge.

 The people of Mesta still preserve the traditions of the fourteenth-century village.

 The village’s most important annual event takes place during the Carnival festivities, where the “Agas” trials, a satirical recreation of the trials which used to take place during the Turkish Occupation are presented.
 This event also takes place in other villages, such as Olympoi and Lithi.

 The village is well known for its unique wine, called “Mestousiko,” which is one of the best wines of Chios and “souma,” a drink that is produced by the distillation of figs and grapes.
 It is a drink for robust drinkers but pure and with a unique flavor.

 Surrounded by the sparkling, deep sapphire waters of the Aegean Sea, Chios is the fifth-largest island in Greece, and it is a hidden gem full of stunning beaches and villages waiting to be unveiled by you.